New law protects employees who talk about their pay

 While there has been no indication New Zealand will follow other countries, such as Australia, in introducing mandatory remuneration reporting, the Employee Remuneration Disclosure Bill aims to make it easier to identify and remedy pay discrimination on an individual employee level, by protecting employees who choose to discuss or disclose their earnings to others.

-We’ll be sure to keep you updated - but in the meantime, if your employment agreements contain pay confidentiality clauses, it would be worth reviewing these (and any processes around them).
 The MyHR team are experts at drafting clear, legally-robust employment agreements, so reach out if you need any assistance.

 Related Resources